Configure Security Cloud Control for cross-domain-trust step 1: Configure realms and directories

 Step 8

-If your configuration was successful, the next page is displayed similar to the following.
+Verify your configuration was successful by checking that the next page is displayed similar to the following.

 If you configured the realm and directory correctly, you'll see a list of users and groups.